phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 toc_sticky: true
 ---

+In the previous lesson, we saw how to predict the structure of a protein from its sequence (as well as a library of known structures).
+We then used homology modeling to predict a structure for the SARS-CoV-2 spike protein using three different algorithms.

+In this lesson, we will discuss how to compare these predicted structures against each other as well as against the verified structure of the SARS-CoV spike protein.
+Ultimately, this problem is no different than the comparison of two shapes.

+Consider the two shapes in the figure below.
+You will immediately see that these two shapes are the same, but training a computer to recognize that one shape has been flipped and rotated to yield the other is a nontrivial task.
+We are able to perform this task well because we have very highly evolved eyes that help us quickly cluster and classify the objects that we see in the world.

+SHAPES FIGURE

 ## RMSD

 * We went through two methods of protein structure prediction, *ab initio* and template-based (homology and threading), and how there are many competing groups with different approaches.
 Regardless of how the predicted models are created, we need a way to assess the accuracy of the software and algorithm.
 We can do this by predicting the structure of a protein already in the Protein Data Bank (PDB) and then comparing the predicted model with the experimentally determined structure.